isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 const navMeshData = Raw.DetourNavMeshBuilder.createNavMeshData(/* ... */);
 ```

-The solo and tiled nav mesh generators in this library are adaptations of the `RecastDemo` examples: https://github.com/isaac-mason/recastnavigation/blob/main/RecastDemo/Source/Sample_SoloMesh.cpp
+The nav mesh and tile cache generators in this library are adaptations of the `RecastDemo` examples: https://github.com/isaac-mason/recastnavigation/blob/main/RecastDemo/Source/Sample_SoloMesh.cpp

-You can use the solo and tiled nav mesh generators in this library as the basis of a nav mesh generator suiting your requirements.
+You can use the generators in this library as the basis of a nav mesh generator suiting your requirements.
 See: https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation-core/src/generators